System Design Space

 Key themes of the book

-Before you write code, you need to understand the problem.
-The authors teach:
+Before writing code, you need to make sure the problem is framed correctly.
+The authors show:

-• How to assess the feasibility of a solution before development begins
+• how to assess feasibility before implementation starts;

-• How to choose between different approaches (supervised, unsupervised, RL)
+• how to choose between supervised, unsupervised, and reinforcement learning.

 Metrics and evaluation criteria

-• Relationship between business metrics and ML metrics
+• how to connect business metrics and ML metrics;

 Common mistakes in ML development

-• Premature optimization of the model instead of data improvement
+• optimizing the model too early instead of improving the data and problem framing.

-One of the unique features of the book is detailed checklists and recommendations for prioritization at different stages of the project:
+One of the book’s strengths is its detailed checklists and practical guidance on what pays off most at different stages of a project:

 • Error analysis